 The normal requirements for embarking upon a postgraduate taught degree are:

-- Bachelors Honours degree, 2:2 or above or equivalent or the completion of the Certificate in Personnel Practice or CIPD Level 5 Diploma in Human Resource Management.
+- A Bachelors Honours degree with 2:2 in any subject or equivalent, or completion of the CIPD Level 5 Diploma in Human Resource Management

 International entry requirements